-Non-Commercial User-Generated Content Exception: In addition to those impacting the educational publishing sector, the exception in Section 29.21, entitled "Non-commercial User-generated Content," also merits close scrutiny.
+B. Non-Commercial User-Generated Content Exception

+The copyright exception for "non-commercial user-generated content," 35 also merits close scrutiny.
 This provision allows any published work to be used to create a new work, and the new work to be freely used or disseminated, including through an intermediary (commercial or otherwise), so long as the use or authorization for dissemination (though not necessarily the dissemination itself) is "solely for non-commercial purposes" and does not have a "substantial adverse effect" on the market for the underlying work.
 The provision could substantially undermine exclusive rights that Canada is obligated to provide under international agreements and treaties, including the TRIPS Agreement, the Berne Convention, the WIPO Copyright Treaty (WCT), and the WIPO Performances and Phonograms Treaty (WPPT), and its breadth raises serious questions of compliance with the three-step test for permissible limitations and exceptions.
-Although enactment of the exception was globally unprecedented, it has spawned would-be imitators, such as the proposal for a similar exception to the Hong Kong Copyright Ordinance.
-This underscores the importance of clarifying and/or removing the UGC exception as part of revisions to the Copyright Act, in accordance with recommendations in the Heritage Report.
+Although the exception has no precedent in global norms, it has spawned would-be imitators, such as a similar proposed exception to the Hong Kong Copyright Ordinance.
+This underscores the importance of removing, or at least clarifying, the UGC exception, in accordance with recommendations in the Heritage Report.
+37

-B. Incentives are Lacking for Necessary Players to Cooperate Against Online Infringement
+C. Incentives are Lacking for Necessary Players to Cooperate Against Online Infringement

-Despite the narrow "enablement" provision in Section 27(2.3), Canada's Copyright Act fails to respond adequately to the broader challenge of online infringement.
-The statute lacks important tools that leading copyright regimes now routinely provide to incentivize intermediaries to address infringement of copyright committed with the aid of their services, and the tools it does provide fall demonstrably short of addressing the problem.
-As a whole, Canadian law lacks incentives for cooperation among a range of essential legitimate players, such as advertisers, payment processors, and domain name registrars and their affiliated privacy/proxy registration services.
+Canada's Copyright Act fails to respond adequately to the broader challenge of online infringement.38 The statute lacks important standard tools that leading copyright regimes now routinely provide to incentivize intermediaries to address copyright infringement, and the tools it does provide fall demonstrably short.
+On the whole, Canadian law lacks incentives for cooperation among a range of essential legitimate players, such as advertisers, payment processors, and domain name registrars and their affiliated privacy/proxy registration services.
 As described above, such services, including those offered in Canada, are all too often abused to facilitate online copyright theft.

 The enablement provision in Section 27(2.3) establishing civil liability for providing online services primarily for the purposes of enabling acts of copyright infringement was an important step forward, but it is unduly limited.
 For example, because it applies only to the provision of services, it is a far less optimal tool for distributors of goods used primarily for infringing purposes.
-Thus, trafficking in STBs pre-loaded with software applications designed to enable unauthorized access to online streaming services, or even trafficking in such software tools, may fall outside the scope of the "enablement" provision.
+Thus, trafficking in STBs pre-loaded with software applications designed to enable unauthorized access to online streaming services, or even trafficking in such software tools, may fall outside the scope of the provision.
 Section 27(2.3) also does not apply to those who provide offline services for the purpose of enabling copyright infringement.
 The enablement provision's significant gaps should be corrected to address all actors that enable acts of infringement.

-Beyond enablement, the Canadian online enforcement regime relies heavily on the "notice and notice" system, which came into force in January 2015.
-There is no evidence that this system provides any incentives for online intermediaries to cooperate against online piracy, nor was it designed to do so; it was intended merely as an educational tool aimed at end-users, but there is no evidence that it is contributing to mitigation of infringing activity of consumers.
-Simply notifying ISP subscribers that their infringing activity has been detected is ineffective in deterring illegal activity, because receiving the notices lacks any meaningful consequences under the Canadian system.
-Furthermore, it creates little meaningful incentive for service providers to try to rid their services of illicit material, in effect providing free rein to build services on the back of unauthorized content.
-In addition, some rights holders report that not all Canadian ISPs are fulfilling their obligations under the statutory system.
-ISPs have insufficient incentive
+Beyond enablement, the Canadian online enforcement regime relies heavily on the "notice-and-notice" system, in effect since January 2015.
+No evidence exists that this system provides any incentives for online intermediaries to cooperate against online piracy, nor was it designed to do so.
+The system was intended merely as an educational tool aimed at end-users, but no evidence exists that it contributes to mitigation of infringing activity by consumers.
+Simply notifying ISP subscribers that their infringing activity has been detected is ineffective in deterring illegal activity, because receiving such notices lacks any meaningful consequences under the Canadian system.